camunda-community-hub/spring-zeebe/README.md

 public class MySpringBootApplication {
 ```

-This annotation uses (which internally uses [https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#resources-resourceloader](the Spring resource loader) mechanism which is pretty powerful and can for example also deploy multiple files at once:
+This annotation uses (which internally uses [https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#resources-resourceloader] (the Spring resource loader) mechanism which is pretty powerful and can for example also deploy multiple files at once:

 ```
 @ZeebeDeployment(resources = {"classpath:demoProcess.bpmn" , "classpath:demoProcess2.bpmn"})